-In 2022, upon the approval to offer the Bachelor of Science in Research Laboratory Technology, Bakersfield College currently offers two baccalaureate degrees and aims to continue expanding the baccalaureate offerings.
+Upon the approval to offer the Bachelor of Science in Research Laboratory Technology, BC offers two baccalaureate degrees and aims to continue expanding the baccalaureate offerings.

 RISING WORKFORCE NEEDS AND SPECIAL POPULATIONS

 Bakersfield College is continually looking to develop programs that will offer gainful employment opportunities and economic growth for the region.